 Choose a scoring method.
-Options include: Text Only, Points, or Percentages.
+Options include: No Score or Percentage.
 For more information, see Rubric Scoring Methods.

 In the Rubric Visibility area, set the visibility of the rubric.
 This may be useful if using rubrics in alternative ways.
-For more information, see Control the Visibility in Rubrics.
+By default, the rubric is visible to students.
+For more information, see Controlling Visibility in Rubrics.

-Optional: Check the box to hide scores from student views.
+Optional: Check the box to hide scores from student views if desired.

 Define Holistic Rubric Achievement Levels